react-navigation/react-navigation.github.io/versioned_docs/version-5.x/configuring-links.md

 }
 ```

 Here you have a stack navigator in the root, and inside the `Home` screen of the root stack, you have a tab navigator with various screens.
-With this structure, let's say you want the path `/users/:id` to go to the `Profile` screen. you can express the nested config like so:
+With this structure, let's say you want the path `/users/:id` to go to the `Profile` screen.
+You can express the nested config like so:

 ```js
 {